tinysheep007/GRE-Review/AWnotes.md

 1. statement as of now is flawed
 2. request more evidence
 3. statement of how evidence would help argument evalute more effectively

+### common flaws
+- over generelization
+- use things from past to compare present
+- conclude one case would be representative for multiple cases.
+- badly designed survey
+- ignore the negative conseqeuence
+- those we REPORTED can be broken down as lying, mistakes, and represent the portion who did not take the survey